 You can expect to own a good-quality large kitchen appliance for years before it needs replacement, but electric can openers are more likely to fall into the category of “good for only a few years.”
 There are some features to look for, though, if you want a can opener which doesn’t seem to die fairly often.

-The G+S review team has already addressed the importance of the footprint a can opener will take up on a counter.
+The Your House Garden review team has already addressed the importance of the footprint a can opener will take up on a counter.
 A size issue that’s less-often considered – until it’s too late – is the height of the unit.
 For example, if you plan to use the appliance to open 7-inch tall #10 cans, check to make sure your electric can opener is tall enough to fit those cans between the model’s arm and the counter.

 One final note: many electric can openers cannot properly handle odd-shaped cans, since they’re designed to work on lids that are perfectly circular.
 Cans made of very thick metal can also present a challenge to less-expensive models.
 If you are partial to ingredients that come on these types of containers, you might want to reconsider your decision to buy an electric model – or at least keep a trusty manual can opener nearby.